McCannLab/HomogenFishOntario/README.md

 remotes::install_github("McCannLab/HomogenFishOntario")
 ```

-This should install all dependencies.
-In case you are encountering difficulties
+This should install all dependencies, but in case you are encountering
-with the R packages available on GitHub, use the following:
+difficulties with the R packages available on GitHub, use the following:

 ```r
 remotes::install_github(